Azure/azure-render-hub/docs/00-deployment.md

 #### Create a Client Key (Secret)

- 1. Under the application Settings blade click Keys
+ 1. On the Portal page for your App Registration, click "Certificates & secrets" (if you are using App Registrations (Legacy) then it will be under the Settings page, and named "Keys").
- 2. Under Passwords enter a description in the blank box, select Never expires and click Save
+ 2. Under Client Secrets, click "New client secret", enter a description in the blank box, select "Never" for an expiry and click Add (with App Registrations (Legacy) this will be called "Passwords").
- 3. Save the displayed Key somewhere safe, you'll need it later.
-Note, the key cannot be accessed again.
+ 3. **Important**: Save the displayed Value somewhere safe, you will need it later on.
+The key cannot be accessed again once you leave this page.

 #### Update the Reply URL